 PRESS RELEASES

-About EURSOSLAG:
+About EUROSLAG

-About the FEhS Institute:
+About the FEhS Institute

-For seven decades, the FEhS Building Materials Institute has been one of Europe’s leading addresses for research, testing and consulting on iron and steel slag, building materials and fertilisers.
-As a modern service provider, the experts with seven laboratories, the Construction Competence Forum and a network of industrial associations, public authorities, standardisation committees, as well as institutions from science and research, are a sought-after partner for members and customers from all over the world.
+For more than seven decades, the FEhS Building Materials Institute has been Europe’s leading address for research, testing and consulting on building materials and fertilizers made from ferrous and steel slags.
+As a modern service provider, the experts are a sought-after partner for member companies and customers from all over the world with seven laboratories, the KompetenzForum Bau and a network of industry associations, authorities, standardization bodies and institutions from science and research.

 www.euroslag.com